parsiya/parsiya.net/content/page/about.markdown

 type: about
 ---

-My name is Parsia Hakimian.
-I am a Security Engineer at the Game and Platform Security Engineering group at [Electronic Arts](https://www.ea.com/security) based out of Vancouver in Canada.
+I am Parsia, a Security Engineer, part of the Game and Platform Security Engineering group at [Electronic Arts](https://www.ea.com/security) based out of Vancouver in Canada.
 [Realistic video of me hacking videogames at work](https://www.youtube.com/watch?v=BRWvfMLl4ho).

-Previously, I was a Senior Security Consultant at [Synopsys Software Integrity Group](https://www.synopsys.com/software-integrity.html) based out of the Washington DC area in the United States.
+From 2013 to 2019, I was a Senior Security Consultant at [Synopsys Software Integrity Group](https://www.synopsys.com/software-integrity.html) through the 2016 Cigital acquisition based out of the Washington DC area in the United States.
 I tested enterprise blockchains, online multiplayer games, stock exchange platforms, mobile device management suites, network appliances, embedded and IoT devices on top of a long list of thickclient/mobile/web applications we all use on a daily basis.

 **Who is Hackerman?**\\
 *Hackerman* is a character from the movie